AmeerD/AmeerD.github.io/_pages/reading.md

 * The Answer Is … : Reflections on My Life, Alex Trebek
 * The Spy Who Came in from the Cold, John le Carré
 * Normal Accidents, Charles Perrow
+* Under a White Sky: The Nature of the Future, Elizabeth Kolbert
+* How to Avoid a Climate Disaster, Bill Gates
+* The New Climate War: The Fight to Take Back Our Planet, Michael Mann

 ## Favourites and Recent Reads
 * The Book of Why: The New Science of Cause and Effect, Judea Pearl & Dana Mackenzie (January 2021)